Shoreline Management Plan

 - Wildlife habitat areas

 Activities allowed in each zone will be determined based on these characteristics as well as the county’s comprehensive plan.

 NTMWD will manage the allowed uses in each shoreline zone through shoreline use agreements.
 In general, the Shoreline Management Plan will:

 - Allow the District to maintain a high-quality drinking water source while supporting economic and recreational benefits for the region;

 - Provide a shared vision for the lake and its proper use;

 - Create shoreline zones to help NTMWD properly consider and balance different factors affecting the lake and shoreline; and

 - Promote appropriate and safe recreational uses.

-NTMWD expects to complete the Bois d’Arc Lake Shoreline Management Plan in spring of 2020 and will continue the process of developing the processes and systems needed to implement the plan by the time water is impounded.
+NTMWD expects to complete the Bois d’Arc Lake Shoreline Management Plan in summer of 2020 and will continue the process of developing the processes and systems needed to implement the plan by the time water is impounded.
 By working together, the District, Fannin County, local residents, and visitors can help ensure the lake provides a high-quality drinking water supply for North Texas while developing it as a safe and enjoyable recreational amenity for the entire region.